-- (a) Provide written notification to a prospective contractor you determine not responsible.
+- (a) The contracting officer shall provide written notification to a prospective contractor determined not responsible.
 Include the basis for the determination.
-Notification provides the prospective contractor with the opportunity to correct any problem for future solicitations. - (b) Due to the potential for de facto debarment, avoid making repeated determinations of nonresponsibility based on the same past performance information. - (c) To provide for timely consideration of the need to institute action to debar a contractor, submit a copy of each non-responsibility determination, other than those based on capacity or financial capability, to the debarring official.
+Notification provides the prospective contractor with the opportunity to correct any problem for future solicitations. - (b) Due to the potential for de facto debarment, the contracting officer shall avoid making repeated determinations of nonresponsibility based on the same past performance information. - (c) To provide for timely consideration of the need to institute action to debar a contractor, the contracting officer shall submit a copy of each nonresponsibility determination, other than those based on capacity or financial capability, to the Suspension and Debarment Official in the Office of the Chief Acquisition Officer.